johnkary/johnkary.net/license/index.md

 ### Source Code and Code Examples ###

-The source code for this website is [available on GitHub](http://github.com/johnkary) and is available under the [MIT License](http://opensource.org/licenses/MIT).
+The source code for this website will be available soon.

 All original code examples presented in blog posts are licensed under the [MIT License](http://opensource.org/licenses/MIT).